How to Get a Mutual Consent Divorce in Maryland (UPDATED: July 2019)

 In October 2015, Maryland introduced a new grounds for divorce: Mutual Consent.
-Under the 2015 law, couples without minor children in common became eligible to get a mutual consent divorce, enabling them to skip the 12-month separation period previously required to obtain a no-fault absolute divorce, as long as the couple was able to reach agreement about how marital property would be divided.
+Under the 2015 law, couples without minor children in common became eligible to get a mutual consent divorce, enabling them to skip the 12-month separation period previously required to obtain an contested divorce in Maryland, as long as the couple was able to reach agreement about how marital property would be divided.
 However, this law has recently changed….

 UPDATE: Couples with Minor Children Will Now Be Able to Skip the 12-Month Separation Period and Get a Mutual Consent Divorce in Maryland

-Beginning October 1, 2018, married couples who have minor children will also be able to forgo the one-year separation period and obtain a divorce on mutual consent grounds.
+Beginning October 1, 2018, married couples who have minor children will also be able to forgo the one-year separation period for an uncontested divorce in Maryland, and obtain a divorce on mutual consent grounds.
 There is still the requirement of a written Separation Agreement, and that Agreement must not only resolve all financial issues between the parties, but also resolve custody, access, and support of the minor children.

 The introduction, and expansion, of divorce by mutual consent is significant, as it marks a major step forward in making it easier for couples to get divorced in Maryland.
 Historically, Maryland divorce law was designed to discourage married couples from getting divorced by making the process difficult, lengthy, and, many times, extremely costly.
 However, Maryland has made a noticeable shift away from that concept of discouraging divorce in the last few years, evidenced by recent changes to divorce legislation.
 In addition to the introduction of divorce by mutual consent in 2015, Maryland also waived the requirement for third party witness corroboration in 2016.

-Although divorce by mutual consent has become increasingly prevalent in recent years due to its expedient means of achieving an absolute divorce, the disqualification of couples with minor children kept a large percentage of divorcing couples from taking advantage of the new grounds for divorce.
-As a result, 12-month separation continues to be the most common grounds for absolute divorce in Maryland.
+Although divorce by mutual consent has become increasingly prevalent in recent years due to its expedient means of achieving an uncontested divorce in Maryland, the disqualification of couples with minor children kept a large percentage of divorcing couples from taking advantage of the new grounds for divorce.
+As a result, 12-month separation continues to be the most common grounds for a “no-fault” uncontested divorce in Maryland.
 However, we can expect that to change beginning in October 2018, when the new mutual consent divorce law goes into effect.

 3 Common Questions About Mutual Consent Divorce in Maryland